ianstormtaylor/superstruct/Readme.md

 }

 User.assert(data)
-// Throws if the data is invalid.
+// Throws when the data is invalid, returns the data otherwise.
-// Returns the data (with defaults) if valid.
 ```

+Superstruct supports more complex use cases too like defining list or scalar structs, applying default values, composing structs inside each other, returning errors instead of throwing them, etc. For more information read the full [Documentation](#documentation).

 <br/>